Hodgkin Lymphoma Adult

 In radiation therapy, radiation is directed at the tumor from a source outside the body to kill the cancer cells.

-In many cases, both chemotherapy and radiation are used to cure a patient of Hodgkin lymphoma.
+In many cases, both chemotherapy and radiation are used to treat Hodgkin lymphoma.
 The choice of treatments will be based on:

 - Location of the affected lymph node(s)